HenestrosaDev/ios-interview-questions/README.md

   <details>
     <summary>Answer</summary>

-  This answer depends on your experience with StoreKit, but here is an example answer:
+  The answer depends on your experience with StoreKit.
+Here is how I would approach it:

   >I integrated StoreKit into two applications.
 One was a game that used StoreKit to allow players to purchase new levels and characters, and the other was an English learning app that allowed users to subscribe to a monthly plan that gave them access to unlimited content within the app.
   </details>